 Powered by an on-device Pixel Neural Core chip, the new Google Assistant is not only way faster than before.
 It also features a whole new design and interface, introduces Continued Conversation to phones for the first time, and is more deeply integrated into the operating system and all of the phone’s apps.

-- Set your Google Assistant language to US English
+- Set your Assistant language to US or UK English

 - Turn on Gesture navigation